 BWF recognizes contributions and unconditional promises to give as revenue in the period received or promised, whichever is earlier.
 All contributions are considered to be unrestricted unless specifically restricted by the donor.
 Contributions are reported as temporarily restricted if they are received with donor stipulations that limit their use or are subject to time restrictions.
 A donor restriction expires when a purpose restriction is accomplished or a stipulated time restriction ends.
-Upon expiration, temporarily restricted net assets are reclassified to unrestricted net assets in the Statements of Activities and Changes in Net Assets as net assets released from restrictions.
+Upon expiration, temporarily restricted net assets are reclassified to unrestricted net assets in the Statements of Activities as net assets released from restrictions.

 Unconditional promises to give involve fair value measurement only upon initial recognition.
 Unconditional promises to give, which are expected to be received in future years, are recorded at the present value of their estimated future cash flows using discount rates equal to the borrowing rates from a local banking institution which would be extended to any other similar nonprofit organization.
 This approach is consistent with the guidance provided under Accounting Standards Codification ("ASC") Topic 820.
 Discount rates are based on market participants.
-The discount rates for 2015 range between 1.82% and 2.07%.
+The discount rate for 2017 was 2.39%, however, there were no contributions discounted for 2017.